 There is also a manga series adaptation by Datto Nishiwaki that was serialized from 2006 to 2012.

-No matter what we say there is no denial that Fate series is not only popular but also high ranked, averaging around ~8 on MaL.
+No matter what we say there is no denying that the Fate series is not only popular but also highly ranked, averaging around ~8 on MaL.

 Fate/stay night routes

 There are 3 different routes covering the story of Fate/stay night.